Reloaded-Project/Reloaded-III/docs/Loader/Backends/CoreCLR.md

-﻿Here is the Markdown text rewritten using link definitions, with the link definitions sorted alphabetically and using `kebab-case`:

-# CoreCLR Backend
+﻿# CoreCLR Backend

-!!! info

-    Microsoft has a [guide for this][dotnet-hosting-guide].
+!!! info "Microsoft has a [guide for this][dotnet-hosting-guide]"

-!!! note

-    Microsoft does not publish a statically linked library for this; however, after some editing to .NET sources [Reloaded-II][reloaded-ii-nethost] features a pre-built static lib for loading this runtime.
+!!! note "Microsoft does not publish a statically linked library for this."

+    However, after some editing to .NET sources [Reloaded-II][reloaded-ii-nethost] features a pre-built static lib for loading this runtime.

-!!! warning
+!!! warning "This backend is not available everywhere."

-    This backend is unavailable on `Switch`.
+    For example, some platforms like a certain console with detachable controllers do not support this.

 ## Version Resolution Strategy